Nexus-Mods/game-oblivionremastered/README.md

 This extension requires Vortex **1.13.7** or greater.

-To install, click the Vortex button at the top of the [Oblivion Remaster Extension page on Nexus Mods](https://www.nexusmods.com/site/mods/1270), and then click Install.
+To install, click the Vortex button at the top of the [Oblivion Remastered Extension page on Nexus Mods](https://www.nexusmods.com/site/mods/1270), and then click Install.

 You can also manually install it by click the Manual button at the top of the page and dragging it into the drop target labelled Drop File(s) in the Extensions page at the bottom right.

-Afterwards, restart Vortex and you can begin installing supported Oblivion Remaster mods with Vortex.
+Afterwards, restart Vortex and you can begin installing supported Oblivion Remastered mods with Vortex.

 If you've already got a previous version, the extension should auto update on a Vortex restart.

 # Game detection

-The Oblivion Remaster game extension enables Vortex to automatically locate installs from the Steam and Xbox apps.
+The Oblivion Remastered game extension enables Vortex to automatically locate installs from the Steam and Xbox apps.

 It is also possible to manually set the game folder if the auto detection doesn't find the correct installation.
 A valid Oblivion Remastered game folder contains: